 What is the ego?

 You reconnect with life’s wholeness as you look closer at the imbalanced ego.
 Do the ‘I’ or ‘me’ parts of you cover every aspect of your being?
 Who is aware of them?
 You’re the space that’s conscious of the mind, along with its sense of ‘I’ or ‘me’.
-Once you grow aware of this truth, your brain’s energies balance and you can use the ego with wisdom.
+When you grow aware of this truth, your brain’s energies align and you can use the ego with wisdom.

 How does the ego survive in you?

 The ego survives in your space by feeding on thoughts and attention.
 In a conscious state, these help it serve a functional role and don’t pose any problem.
 In an unbalanced state, the ego gains fuel from fear or by attacking others.
 When this happens, it grows stronger and takes over your being.
 As you recognise this pattern, you break the cycle of fuelling the egos imbalances.
 To achieve this, pay close attention to your mind and see how it attacks, fears or blames.
 Witness thoughts with these motives – here are a few common examples.